 The following are some of my most popular tours that unlock the hidden secrets of old London.

-Tour 1, Axes to Ashes : Highlights include Tower of London, Monument ( Great Fire of London ), Leadenhall Market, Lloyd’s of London, The Gherkin, Bank of England.
+Tour 1, Axes to Ashes : Highlights include Tower of London, Monument ( Great Fire of London ), Leadenhall Market, Lloyd’s of London, The Gherkin, The Royal Exchange.

 Tour 2, The Sound of Bow Bells : Highlights include Bank of England, Guildhall, Bow Bells, Museum of London, Postman’s Park, St. Paul’s Cathedral.